About The Roxy Collective

 The Roxy Collective was formed in 2021 when a local group concerned with the future of the community asset building, The Roxy, located on Brogden Street, in the festival town of Ulverston, Cumbria, realised that the future of the building and the businesses within, were at risk of being lost through potential sales to developers.

 The intentions of The Roxy Collective are laid out in Three Phases: Securing the building, Renovation and Make it yours – for the community.
-You can read the current Business Plan, which centres around Phase 1: Securing the building – the good news is we have now completed purchase, and The Roxy building is sustainable, so the lights will remain on and the doors open.
+Working closely with the current business owners we completed Phase 1 with the purchase of the building back in March 2023.

-Phases 2 & 3 are still being developed, but include renovating the building back to its original art deco style, making the whole building accessible (a lift is high priority) and welcoming via updating the heating system, creating a welcome foyer and becoming the official home of Ulverston’s Tourist Information Point.
+Phases 2 & 3 include renovating the building back to its original art deco style, making the whole building accessible (a lift is high priority) and welcoming via updating the heating system, creating a welcome foyer and becoming the official home of Ulverston’s Tourist Information Point.
+As of August 2023 we began on Phase 2, starting with any structural repairs to the building, including a brand new roof to ensure the building is water tight.
+We’ll also be giving the building a fresh new colour scheme and logo later in the year.

 As a community asset building, The Roxy Collective’s focus is to continue to make The Roxy a place for everyone and are very excited to work and share plans with the Ulverston and surrounding areas community.